 Subchapter R, Health Practices

 Division 2, Diaper Changing

-April 2017
+March 2023

-- (a) You must have a diaper changing table or surface that is: - (1) Smooth, non-absorbent and easy to clean [Medium-High]; and - (2) Located so that the caregiver using the diapering surface can supervise children at all times, as specified in §747.1503 of this title (relating to What does Licensing mean by "supervise children at all times"?).
+- (a) You must have a diaper changing table or surface that is: - (1) Smooth, non-absorbent and easy to clean [Medium-High]; and - (2) Located so that the caregiver using the diapering surface can supervise children at all times, as specified in §747.1503 of this chapter (relating to What responsibilities does a caregiver have when supervising a child or children?).
 [Medium-High] - (b) You must not use areas for diaper changing that children come in close contact with during play or eating, such as dining tables, sofas, or floor play areas.